zen-Hikari/Creative-Agency_Landing-Page/README.md

 - **Tailwind CSS** – A utility-first CSS framework for flexible styling

 ## 📄 License
-This project is developed by **Noval H.** and is available for use under applicable regulations.
+This project is developed by **Noval** and is available for use under applicable regulations.

 ---
 ✨ *Developed with passion by Noval H.* ✨